fugazi/douglasfugazi-wtf/src/pages/about.md

 Douglas has advanced experience writing Automation Test scripts in the iteration cycle at multiple levels: UI, API, Integration, End-to-End, etc. in technologies like JAVA (Selenium WebDriver) and JavaScript (Cypress, Playwright) and a good understanding of REST-based web services.

-I have knowledge and experience in API testing using Postman, SOAPUI, Swagger, Newman, and other tools, writing BDD scenarios using Cucumber/Gherkin, and debugging skills.
-Also with intermediate knowledge of Oracle and MySQL databases as well as SQL queries.
+I have knowledge and experience in API testing using Postman, SOAPUI, Swagger, Newman, and other tools, writing BDD scenarios using Cucumber/Gherkin, and debugging skills, also with intermediate knowledge of Oracle and MySQL databases as well as SQL queries.

 I have advanced experience using Test Management tools like Jira, Zephyr, Confluence, TestRail, and bug tracking tools like Jira.
 Moreover, he is passionate about Software Testing Technologies.